ChinmayMundane/Ant_Simulation_Brax/README.md

 - Saves and loads the trained policy from ant_ppo_policy.
 - Applies it to the Ant in ant.xml and visualizes the rollout.

+(Note that third script only saves the reward of the training while fourth script trains the model, saves and load it and then use that for evaluation.)